bitcraze/hardware/src/products/crazyradio-2-0/datasheet/index.md

 status: active
 ---

-{% datasheet_intro Radio-2-0-2400px-5_1024x1024.jpeg; %}
+{% datasheet_intro CR-2-0-1024px.jpg; %}
-Crazyradio 2.0 is a long range open USB radio dongle based on the nRF52840 from Nordic Semiconductor, that features a 20dBm power amplifier and LNA.
+Crazyradio 2.0 is a long range open USB radio dongle based on the nRF52840 from Nordic Semiconductor, featuring a 20dBm power amplifier and LNA.
 {% enddatasheet_intro %}

 ## Introduction

-The Crazyradio 2.0 is not only for usage together with the Crazyflie and Crazyflie 2.X.
-Since it's an open project with firmware written from scratch and a Python API for usage it's great building block for systems that require more predictable latency compared to WiFi and doesn't have the same requirements for bandwidth.
+The Crazyradio 2.0 is not only for usage together with the Crazyflie family of devices, since it's an open project with open firmware and a Python API, it's a great building block for systems that require more predictable latency compared to WiFi and doesn't have the same requirements for bandwidth.
 The hardware comes with a bootloader that enables firmware upgrades via USB without any additional hardware needed.

-The Crazyradio 2.0 is compatible with Crazyflie 2.x products.
+The Crazyradio 2.0 is compatible with the Crazyflie eco system.

 ## Features